Anal Play for Vulva Owners

 Why Vulva-Owners Might Consider Anal

-Many people assume that anal play is only pleasurable because of the prostate, but the prostate is just one part of the peachy picture, and you can also enjoy anal sex without one!
+Many people assume that anal play is only pleasurable because of the prostate or prostate orgasms, but the prostate is just one part of the peachy picture, and you can also enjoy anal sex without one!
 There are infinite reasons why someone with a vulva might enjoy being on the receiving end of anal play, but here are some of the most common.

 Anal play explores a new aspect of their sexual pleasure